UWCubeSat/cpp-boot-camp/notes/smart-pointers-1.md

-# Smart Pointers
+# Smart Pointers, Part 1

-We've seen that managing dynamic memory is tricky.
-It can be difficult to free memory at the right time, leading to memory leaks, double frees, etc.
+## The problem with raw pointers

+Raw pointers are tricky to work with due to a variety of reasons

+- Its declaration doesn't tell you if the pointer points to a single object or an array
+  - ... do you use `delete` or `delete[]`?
+- Its declaration doesn't tell you if the pointer owns the object it points to
+  - ... should you destroy the pointed-to object after you're done using the pointer?
+- Easy to cause dangling pointers (i.e., objects are destroyed but we still have pointers to them)
+- Easy to cause double frees
+- Easy to cause memory leaks

+---
+## Smart pointers to the rescue!

 Smart pointers can help us!

-**Smart pointer** is an object that stores a pointer to a heap-allocated object
+A **smart pointer** is an object that stores a pointer to a heap-allocated object
+- Think of them as wrappers around raw pointers
 - Smart pointers look and behave like regular pointers

-However, smart pointers automatically delete the object to which it points, at the right time
+However, smart pointers can automatically delete the object to which it points, at the right time

-Let's take a look at several kinds of smart pointers
+Let's take a look at 3 kinds of smart pointers

 ---
 ## `std::unique_ptr`

 A `unique_ptr` is a kind of smart pointer
+- Use this for managing resources with exclusive ownership semantics
+- Very little overhead, can be used even when memory is limited

-It will take ownership of a pointer to an object.
+Since it is a kind of smart pointer, a unique pointer will take ownership of a pointer to an object

 The `unique_ptr`'s destructor will invoke `delete` on the owned pointer when the `unique_ptr` object is destroyed

 Example:
 ```C++